-In order to initiate an Honor Code investigation with the Office of the Dean of Students, a current matriculated student must complete and submit an AJU grievance form along with any witness statements or supporting evidence.
+In order to initiate an Honor Code investigation with the Office of Student Affairs, a current matriculated student must complete and submit an AJU grievance form along with any witness statements or supporting evidence.
 It is the accusing student's responsibility, not that of the university, to gather witness statements and supporting evidence.

-The Dean of Students determines whether the grievance is potentially actionable and whether an additional fact-finding investigation is necessary.
+The Director of Student Affairs determines whether the grievance is potentially actionable and whether an additional fact-finding investigation is necessary.
 This fact-finding may involve interviews with named individuals or requests for additional, written statements.
-While respecting confidentiality as much as possible, the Dean of Students or a named representative from the Office of the Dean of Students may also consult with other campus administrators, staff or faculty.
+While respecting confidentiality as much as possible, the Director of Student Affairs or a named representative from the Office of Student Affairs may also consult with other campus administrators, staff or faculty.